Azure-Samples/azure-search-openai-javascript/README.md

 ## Getting started

-## Azure account requirements
+## Azure account prerequisites

-**IMPORTANT:** In order to deploy and run this example, you'll need:
+**IMPORTANT:** In order to deploy and run this sample, you'll need:

 - **Azure account**.
-If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
+If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) to get free Azure credits to get started.
 - **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access with [this form](https://aka.ms/oaiapply).
 - **Azure account permissions**:
   * Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
-If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](#existing-resource-group).
+If you don't have subscription-level permissions, they must be granted to you with [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](#existing-resource-group).
-  * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.
+  * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions at a subscription level.

 ## Azure deployment

 ### Cost estimation

-Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
+Pricing may vary per region and usage.
+Exact costs cannot be estimated.
-However, you can try the [Azure pricing calculator](https://azure.com/e/8ffbe5b1919c4c72aed89b022294df76) for the resources below.
+You may try the [Azure pricing calculator](https://azure.com/e/8ffbe5b1919c4c72aed89b022294df76) for the resources below.

 - Azure Container Apps: Pay-as-you-go tier.
 Costs based on vCPU and memory used.
 [Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
 - Azure Static Web Apps: Free Tier.
 [Pricing](https://azure.microsoft.com/pricing/details/app-service/static/)